nervosnetwork/rfcs/rfcs/0025-simple-udt/0025-simple-udt.md

 ### SUDT Cell

-A SUDT cell in Simple SUDT specification looks like following:
+A SUDT cell in Simple UDT specification looks like following:

 ```
 data: